91nunocosta/todolist/README.md

 ## python eve

 [Eve](https://docs.python-eve.org/en/stable/) is a [Flask](https://flask.palletsprojects.com/) extension for building RESTful APIs.
-It only needs a definition of the resources (see [todolist/settings.py](todolist/settings.py)).
+It only needs a definition of the resources (see [todolist/app/settings.py](todolist/app/settings.py)).
 Then it provides the CRUD operations for those resources on top of a MongoDB.
 Most of the time, adding or changing an endpoint is a small change in the definition.
-In case that such is not possible we can still rely on Flask (see, for example, [todolist/login.py](todolist/login.py)) flexibility.
+In case that such is not possible we can still rely on Flask (see, for example, the login endpoint implemented in [todolist/app/auth.py](todolist/app/auth.py)) flexibility.
 This is why I chose eve.

 With eve we also benefit from the REST constraints without extra work.
 In particular, some _uniform interface_ constraints that would be laborious to implement:
 1. Resource identification in requests